Chick Springs (as the area was once known) was first settled in the early 1800s.

 Jane Jacobs wasn't talking about us when she wrote that phrase, but she might as well have been.

 Kenneth Walker purchased the property at the front of the Taylors Mill in 2006, consisting of a few outbuildings.
 In 2008, intrigued by the opportunity to provide affordable space, Kenneth acquired the main structure of the Taylors Mill.
 He envisioned renting spaces to small businesses looking for a low-rent options to run their businesses, but didn't foresee the demand among artists and craftsmen for space.
-Kenneth guided the process of redevelopment until the summer of 2015, when he sold the primary structure of the Taylors Mill to Caleb Lewis and Greg Cotton, who continue the work of providing space in Taylors.
+Kenneth guided the process of redevelopment until the summer of 2015, when he sold the primary structure of the Taylors Mill to Caleb Lewis who has continued the work of providing space in Taylors.
 The Taylors Mill has continued to add new anchor tenants, including the Southern Bleachery Venue, 13 Stripes Brewery, and The Farehouse.